Stomach cancer – also known as gastric cancer – is the fifth most common cancer worldwide and is more common in the developing world.

 - Research mainly relates to high-salt foods and salt-preserved foods, including pickled vegetables and salted or dried fish, as traditionally prepared in East Asia.

 - Smoking: Smoking is a cause of stomach cancer.
-It is estimated that 11 per cent of cases worldwide are attributable to tobacco use.

 - Infection: Helicobacter pylori infection is a cause of stomach non-cardia cancer.